Great Seal of Scotland: Treaty of Union and devolution

 Strictly, the continuation of the Great Seal of Scotland was guaranteed by the Treaty of Union which provided that "a Seal in Scotland after the Union be alwayes kept and made use of in all things relating to private Rights or Grants, which have usually passed the Great Seal of Scotland, and which only concern Offices, Grants, Commissions, and private Rights within that Kingdom".
 Hence, the Scotland Act 1998 refers to the current seal as "the seal appointed by the Treaty of Union to be kept and made use of in place of the Great Seal of Scotland".
 Nevertheless, the seal is still commonly referred to as the Great Seal of Scotland.

 Under the terms of the Treaty of Union, a new Great Seal of Great Britain was to be created, however, it was to be different from the Great Seals of both the Kingdom of Scotland and the Kingdom of England.
 The new Great Seal of Great Britain did not formally replace the Great Seal of Scotland, and the Great Seal of Scotland continued its status as the official national seal of Scotland despite the new British seal often being credited as being a replacement of the Scottish seal.

 Section 12 of the Treason Act 1708 (7 Ann. c.
 21), still in force today, makes it treason in Scotland to counterfeit the seal.

 The Great Seal is administered by the keeper of the Great Seal, one of the Great Officers of State.
 From 1885 this office was held by the secretary for Scotland, later the Secretary of State for Scotland.
 It transferred in 1999 to the first minister of Scotland, whose place in the order of precedence in Scotland is determined by his or her office as keeper of the Great Seal.
 In practice the Seal is in the custody of the keeper of the Registers of Scotland, who has been appointed as deputy keeper.

-During a Zeplin air raid over Edinburgh, the capital city of Scotland, in April 1916 during World War I, concerns quickly arose regarding the safety and protection of both the Great Seal of Scotland and the Honours of Scotland.
+During a Zeppelin air raid over Edinburgh, the capital city of Scotland, in April 1916 during World War I, concerns quickly arose regarding the safety and protection of both the Great Seal of Scotland and the Honours of Scotland.
 A letter to the Keeper of the Great Seal, the Secretary of State for Scotland Thomas McKinnon Wood, proposed that the Great Seal and the Honours of Scotland to be stored in a vault in Edinburgh Castle for protection from bombing, fire and theft.
 This followed a German bomb exploding close to the Crown Room of Edinburgh Castle whereby it was discovered that the Crown Room in the castle could not be made blast proof without a considerable amount of investment which would have been deemed impractical during the war.